waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * Kakashi wants Kimbi to play now, which means her chop is important.
 Thus, Kimbi should Chop Move.
 * [Tempo Clue Chop Move Change](#tempo-clue-chop-move-change-jeff) should be turned off to use this convention.

 Situations for when this is turned off.
+I.e. Kakashi tempoing would not cm.
 1. Pace is 1 or less.
 2. Player is Locked or is in a stall situation.